redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 # Set this variable if you want to host your SNO cluster on lab public routable
 # VLAN network, set this ONLY if you have public routable VLAN enabled in your
 # scalelab cloud
-# For mno clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
+# For mno and sno clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
 # base_dns_name, cluster_name, controlplane_network, network_prefix, gateway to the values
 # required in the public VLAN
 public_vlan: false